LIAT (1974): Early years

+Development since the 2000s

 In June 2013, LIAT received its first ATR 72 series 600 aircraft (registration V2-LIA).
 The airline completed its transition from the Dash 8 fleet to an all ATR fleet in 2016.

 In January 2007, the airline announced an intended merger with Caribbean Star Airlines, and they entered into a commercial alliance, involving the flying of a combined schedule.
 All flights were marketed as LIAT, although the airlines continued to operate separately using their own air operators' certificates, until after completion of the merger.
-The merged airline was planning to use the LIAT brand with a merged fleet which is standardised on the Bombardier Dash 8 Q300.

-However, in June 2007, the shareholder governments of Barbados, Antigua, and St. Vincent gave the go-ahead to the Board of Directors to buy out the assets of Caribbean Star instead.
-LIAT purchased Caribbean Star Airlines on the 24 October 2007, and five of the Caribbean Star's DHC-8 aircraft were then transferred to LIAT.
+The merged airline was planning to use the LIAT brand with a merged fleet which is standardized on the Bombardier Dash 8 Q300.
+However, in June 2007, the shareholder governments of Barbados, Antigua, and St. Vincent gave the go-ahead to the board of directors to buy out the assets of Caribbean Star instead.
+LIAT purchased Caribbean Star Airlines on 24 October 2007, and five of the Caribbean Star's DHC-8 aircraft were then transferred to LIAT.
 As another result of the merger, LIAT changed its slogan to "LIAT, Star of the Caribbean", which was used as the slogan for a short time, and was then changed back to "The Caribbean Airline".

 On 27 June 2020, the Prime Minister of Antigua and Barbuda announced that LIAT would be liquidated following a series of unsuccessful months due to COVID-19.
 The airline was reformed as a new entity that provides vital connections between the Caribbean islands.

+LIAT suspended all their operations on 24 January 2024, resulting in the layoffs of more than 90 employees.